 Many dress shirts come with no pockets, but there are also plenty of shirts with each collar type that are equipped with one or two breast pockets; in some rare cases, there may be more.
 The general rule to keep in mind about shirt pockets is that the fewer pockets there are on a shirt, the more formal it will be.
 Tuxedo shirts with wingtip collars, for example, have no front pockets at all.
 Some shirts with forward-point button-down collars have one on each side.
 Any pocket flaps also indicate that the shirt is intended for casual settings.
 So if you need a shirt to match your suit, it is best to opt for something with no pockets or one pocket, and certainly nothing with any pocket flaps.

 While we are best known for our suits, tuxedos, and accessories, we also have a wide variety of custom dress shirts to choose from.
 If you want to get even more specific with your personal style, you can use our custom shirt builder to pick out your colors, collars, and cuffs to maximize and complement the overall aesthetic of your matching suit.
-If you feel more comfortable picking out your shirts and getting your measurements done in person, don't hesitate to visit one of our physical showroom locations where an Enzo Custom expert clothier will be happy to assist you.
+If you feel more comfortable picking out your shirts and getting your measurements done in person, don't hesitate to book your private appointment and visit one of our physical showroom locations where an Enzo Custom expert clothier will be happy to assist you.